Understanding Large Language Models: GPT, Claude, and Gemini Explained

 How to Get the Most from Any Model

-Regardless of which LLM you choose, these tips will improve your results:
+Regardless of which LLM you choose, these tips will improve your results.
+I've learned these through daily use:

 1. Be Specific and Clear

-Instead of "Help me with marketing," try "Create a 30-day social media content calendar for a B2B SaaS product targeting CTOs."
+Instead of "Help me with marketing," try "Create a 30-day social media content calendar for a B2B SaaS product targeting CTOs, focusing on thought leadership and product education."

 Our guide on 50 AI prompt tricks teaches advanced prompting techniques that work across all models.